How to Write a Musical Analysis

 - Specify the cadence points.

 - Discuss the harmonic rhythm.
-Is it consistent or dose it change?
+Is it consistent or does it change?

-- Do parts play the same rhythm, or are there different rhythmic patterns for each?
+- Do parts play the same rhythm or different rhythmic patterns?

 - Describe any irregular meters and time changes?

 - Identify and describe rhythmic contrasts or cross-rhythms.

 - Are the note values all very similar or constantly changing?

 - Is there a simple rhythmic pattern such as one note per beat, or is it more complex?